Force over Distance: Chapter 16

 “Colonel?”
 TJ said, alarmed.

-“I’m okay,” he said, looking at Rush.
+“I’m okay.”
+He looked at Rush.
 The scientist shifted.
 The swirl of his thoughts and the draw of the chair ratcheted up in intensity.
 “He’s waking up.”
 Young pulled his radio off his belt.
 “Young to Eli, please respond.”

 “How you coming with your interface?”